jackdeansmith/EnablerTest/README.md

 Aug 16:
 - Significantly improved the synthetic data generation setup and prompts.
 Generated much more data using the exact same prompts with opus 4.1, gpt-5, and gemini 2.5 pro.
 Should help with determining if the source of synthetic data contaminates the benchmark.
 - Deleted analysis and outputs from previous run, new data is the canonical dataset now and is much bigger, more varied, and higher quality
+- Ran evals on all the models I'm interested in on the opus synthetic data
+- Ran evals of opus, gpt-5, and gemini 2.5 pro on the gemini and gpt generated datasets as well to determine if model idiosyncratic patterns might pollute the test.

 ## Project Structure